NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 1. Log into the GDC using your eRA Commons credentials.
 2. Click the username in the top right corner of the screen.
-3. Select the "Download token" option.
+3. Select the "Download Token" option.

 ![Token Download Button](images/gdc-data-portal-token-download.png)